 Here’s the fun part!
-Choose a blog theme (I recommend Astra), then choose from one of their starter templates.
-Create a logo for free using Canva’s logo maker, add it to your blog, and you’re all set!
+First, choose a blog theme (I recommend Astra), then choose from one of their starter templates.
+Next, create a logo for free using Canva’s logo maker, add it to your blog, and you’re all set!

 Step 3.
 Creating content

 Content is what will make or break your blog, not your design.
 So rather than spending too much time tinkering with your blog design, take the time to write awesome content instead.

 Many bloggers don’t really make money directly from their blogs.
 Those who sell or recommend products usually make money from their email list.